mjuettner/aws-ssm-ec2ic-demo/README.md

 This is a CloudFormation template to demonstrate how to connect to AWS EC2 Instances using Systems Manager Session Manager along with EC2 Instance Connect.

-There are too many situations to account for to provision perfect IAM roles and policies suited to your environment, so we'll take some shortcuts around those to focus on SSM and EC2 Instance Connect.
+There are too many situations to account for to provision perfect IAM roles and policies suited to your environment, so we'll take some shortcuts around those to focus on the SSM and EC2 Instance Connect pieces.

 ## Prerequisites

-On your client
+In your client environment, install:
 - AWS CLI
 - Session Manager Plugin for the AWS CLI
 - EC2 Instance Connect CLI

 In AWS
 - Have access to a highly privileged user to run CLI commands

-You can use [my AWS IDE](https://github.com/mjuettner/aws-ide) to maybe simplify setting up your client environment,  what you see there is literally what I used for this demo.
+You can try using [my AWS IDE](https://github.com/mjuettner/aws-ide) to maybe simplify setting up your client environment,  what you see there is literally what I used for this demo.

 ## Setup